-You'll find both spellings in this baked dish.
+You'll also find this baked dish spelled as pan dowdy.
 The dough is on top of the fruit and although it is rolled out, it ends up being crumbly.
 Molasses may be used as the sweetener for a rustic touch.

 A grunt is a stewed or baked fruit dish.
 The biscuit dough is rolled and put on top of the fruit.
 The name of grunt may have come from the noise people made while eating it. grunts are also known as slumps, although slumps may be served inverted.

 Like their savory counterparts (i.e. potato gratin), fruit gratins are likewise prepared in shallow gratin dishes and browned on top before serving.
 But a fruit gratin consists of a layer of sponge or genoise cake topped with fruit, sometimes marinated in brandy or liqueur and sugar, and then topped with a layer of made up of a mixture of whipped cream, pastry cream and fruit brandy or liqueur.
 The fruit is sometimes marinated first in brandy or liqueur, in which case the liquid is mixed into the topping.
 Topped with butter, sliced almonds and confectioners' sugar, a fruit gratin is browned under the broiler before serving.
 Because the dish isn't actually baked but merely browned briefly, raspberries, strawberries, blackberries and cherries are good choices to use since they don't require much cooking to soften.